knicholson32/unabridged/reference/Process Notes.md

 ### Beets or not?
 (See 'Master Artificer')
 Missing items when not using Beets:
 * Publisher
-* Fill list of genres
+* Full list of genres
 Incorrect items when not using Beets:
 * Full title is used (including the series and book sequence)